 What are the Methods of Steelmaking?

-The various methods of steelmaking are divided into primary, secondary, and tertiary. however, the common methods of steelmaking are electric arc, hlsarna process, basic oxygen furnace, hydrogen induction method, open-hearth furnace process, and bessemer method.
+We divide the various methods of steelmaking into primary, secondary, and tertiary categories.
+However, the common methods of steelmaking include electric arc, hlsarna process, basic oxygen furnace, hydrogen induction method, open-hearth furnace process, and bessemer method.

 Basic Oxygen Furnace